haydenhoopes/beckysbookshelf/README.md

     .\env\Scripts\activate

-You can check that you are using your virtaul environment with this command:
+You can check that you are using your virtual environment with this command:

     which python

+When you finish using the virtual environment, you can deactivate it with this command:

+    deactivate

 ### RUN SERVER